Get started: Deploy and manage a full cloud IT solution with Microsoft Education

 Complete these tasks before you start the walkthrough:

-We recommend Windows 10, version 1703 to take advantage of all the new features and functionality that Windows supports.
+We recommend Windows 10, version 1703 or later, to take advantage of all the new features and functionality that Windows supports.
 This version of Windows is also compatible with the latest version of the Set up School PCs app and the versions must match in order for Set up School PCs to provision the devices.

 Have an education-verified tenant to qualify for an Office 365 for Education subscription.
 You also need to be education-verified to use School Data Sync and Intune for Education.